soffes/soff.es/trips/cozumel.md

 If you want extra nights at the hotel, it's $145 per night for single occupancy and $128/person per night for double occupancy.
 You can shore dive for $9/tank (see below for more on that).
 If you want to do boat dive extra days, it's $125/day for 2 boat dives.

+> If you're one of my students, see below for more information about the extra nights and costs.

 ==To reserve your spot, you'll need to send me a $100 deposit.== Text me or message me on WhatsApp at [415-450-6000](tel:+14154506000).
 On August 1st, you'll need to pay the rest of your balance.
 I'll remind you before then.

 ### Tips